-After hotline contact, Pakistan army claims both sides agreed to end ceasefire violations

-The Pakistan Army on Tuesday said a special hotline contact was established between the Director General of Military Operations (DGMO) of Pakistan and India today, according to PTI.
+India, Pakistan Army agree to ‘fully implement’ 2003 ceasefire agreement

+“Both the DGMOs agreed to fully implement the Ceasefire Understanding of 2003 in letter and spirit forthwith and to ensure that henceforth the ceasefire will not be violated by both sides,” the Indian Army said.

+The Pakistan Army also issued a similar statement in which both DGMOs agreed to undertake sincere measures to improve the existing situation.

 “Both DGMOs reviewed the prevailing situation along the Line of Control and Working Boundary and mutually agreed to undertake sincere measures to improve the existing situation ensuring peace and avoidance of hardships to the civilians along the borders,” the Inter-Services Public Relations (ISPR), the media wing of the Pakistan Army, said in a statement.

-According to the statement, they agreed to fully implement the ceasefire understanding of 2003 in letter and spirit and to ensure that the ceasefire agreement will not be violated by both sides from now on.
-Also Read: Shelling up, govt to build bunkers to protect border villagers

 The officials also agreed that in case of any issue, restraint will be exercised and the matter will be resolved through utilisation of existing mechanisms of hotline contacts and border flag meetings at local commander’s level.